spiral/docs/cookbook/annotated-routes.md

 # Cookbook - Annotated Routing
 At this moment, Spiral Framework does not provide annotated-routes support out of the box like in Symfony.
-Combine extensions `spiral/annotated` and `spiral/router` in order to build your own domain routing logic.
+Combine extensions `spiral/annotated` and `spiral/router` to build your domain-specific routing logic.

-> Route parsing will take some time during the bootload phase of your application but it won't affect the runtime
+> Route parsing will take some time during the bootload phase of your application, but it won't affect the runtime
 > performance.

 ## Annotation